Tools

 get_help()

 All above functions are implemented as Python functions.
 They can be registered to the ServiceToolkit by calling the add method.
+The ServiceToolkit will parse the tool functions into JSON schema automatically.

 from agentscope.service import ServiceToolkit